-Hillard M. Lazarus, MD, is a doctor of Hematology-Oncology at University Hospitals Case Medical Center and a tenured full Professor of Medicine at Case Western Reserve University.
+Hillard M. Lazarus, MD, is a doctor of Hematology-Oncology at University Hospitals Cleveland Medical Center and a tenured full Professor of Medicine at Case Western Reserve University.
 He is the George & Edith Richman Professor & Distinguished Scientist in Cancer Research.
-He also is Disease Team Leader, CTIS, UH Case Medical Center and
+He also is Disease Team Leader, CTIS, UH Cleveland Medical Center and

-Director, Novel Cell Therapy, UH Case Medical Center.
+Director, Novel Cell Therapy, UH Cleveland Medical Center.
 He was Director of the Blood and Marrow Transplant Program for more than 25 years.

 Dr. Lazarus led a sustained and innovative clinical and translational research program focused on chemotherapy-dose escalation and blood and marrow transplantation for improving therapy of malignant disorders.
 His seminal impact in multiple aspects of transplantation was recognized in 1986 by his invitation to develop and chair the Blood and Marrow Transplant Committee of the National Cancer Institute-funded Eastern Cooperative Oncology Group (ECOG), a position he held until 2003.